kyle-n/kyle-n.github.io/index.md

 I will work hard and learn from anyone I can to become a better full-stack web developer.
 I hope to [hear from you](#ftr)!

 <h3 id="portfolio-header">Portfolio</h3>

+Though I have not had the opportunity to work in the tech industry, I have pursued many opportunities to teach myself coding.

 I built these projects to showcase my development abilities.
 All are Angular 6+ applications served by Node servers.
 The first two implement the full MEAN stack.